i-am-bee/beeai-labs/CONTRIBUTING.md

 # Contributing

-Bee Agent Framework Python is an open-source project committed to bringing LLM agents to people of all backgrounds.
+Bee Hive is an open-source project committed to bringing LLM agents to people of all backgrounds.
 This page describes how you can join the Bee community in this goal.

 ## Before you start